sav-che/TL-2/Authors/Groves, James {std. J. Groves} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 424](https://www.biodiversitylibrary.org/item/103832#page/436/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 424](https://www.biodiversitylibrary.org/page/33258902) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Groves, James {std.
 J. Groves}|first entry]] for this author

 ### Author

 \* Groves, James (1858-1933), British algologist and paleontologist interested in Characeae, born 19 Jan 1858 in London, worked in Army and Navy Stores until retirement in 1918, F.L.S.
-1885, died 20 Mar 1933 in Trevarthian (or Freshwater Bay), Isle of Wight. (*J. Groves*).
+1885, died 20 Mar 1933 in Trevarthian (or Freshwater Bay), Isle of Wight.
+**Abbreviated name**: *J. Groves*

 #### Note